daos-stack/daos/docs/user/filesystem.md

 not change any data that is stored in DAOS in any way but rather releases local resources.
 This command will return the inode number of the path as well as key dfuse metrics.

-DFuse metrics can be queried with the `daos filesystem query` command which takes an optionan `--inode` parameter.
+DFuse metrics can be queried with the `daos filesystem query` command which takes an optional `--inode` parameter.
 This will return information on the number of inodes held in memory, the number of open files as well as the number of pools and containers that DFuse is connected to.
 If the `--inode` option is given then this command will also report if the inode is in memory or not.